Frequently Asked Questions

 A. More or less, yes it is.
 None of our dorms offer air conditioning during the academic year.
 The heating situation...well, it is what it is.
 Our buildings are old, across the board, and our heating systems function as well as they can for their age.
 The real way to find a difference, in particular with heat, is that it is typically colder on lower floors and warmer on higher floors.
 For example, the third floor of a dorm is usually warmer than the first floor.

-Q. Do I have to complete a Housing Sign-Up card?
+Q. Do I have to submit a Housing Sign-Up form?
 Even if I'm Customs/HA/JYA/etc?

-A. All students must complete a Housing Sign-Up card, even if you've got a guaranteed room (like HAs or customs) or will only be here for part of the year (JYA) or plan to move off campus.
-The Sign-Up card is your housing agreement, so if you plan to live here, you need to sign up.
+A. Yes, all students must submit a Housing Sign-Up form, even if you've got a guaranteed room (like HAs or customs) or will only be here for part of the year (JYA) or plan to move off campus.
+The Sign-Up form is your housing agreement, so if you plan to live here, you need to sign up.
 Even if you don't plan to live here, there's a spot to tell us that on the card.

-Q. What does the "Proxy" box on the Hall Group and Multiple Occupancy cards mean?
+Q. What does the "Proxy" box on the Hall Group and Multiple Occupancy forms mean?

-A. If you are unable to sign your card in person (JYA, for example), you can have a friend "proxy" for you.
-Effectively, she manages the entire Room Draw process on your behalf.
+A. If you are unable to submit your form or if you cannot attend the draws (JYA, for example), you can have a friend "proxy" for you.
+Effectively, that person will manage the entire Room Draw process on your behalf.
 If you are a proxy, or are looking for a proxy, the most important thing is clear communication.
 You should make sure you understand the intent of the person who will be living in the room next year.

 Q. How can we find out class quotas for each dorm?